-- 12. The existing dwelling shall be removed once construction of the replacement dwelling is complete and the new dwelling is occupied. - 13.
-The applicant shall implement the approved the approved wildlife and rare native plant mitigation and rehabilitation plan as described. - The applicant shall establish native plants, including Thompson's broad-leafed lupine, fewflowered collinsia, poet's shooting star, and alumroot, as described in the attached plant rehabilitation plan.
-Native shrubs shall be planted along draws and identified movement corridors to enhance habitat for deer. - The applicant shall complete all plant rehabilitation actions within 2 years.
+- 11. Except for dead trees or other dead vegetation that may serve as a fire hazard, all existing vegetation on the site shall be retained and maintained for screening purposes, or as indicated on the approved landscaping plan. - 12.
+The applicant shall implement the approved wildlife and rare native plant mitigation and rehabilitation plan as described. - The applicant shall establish native plants, including Thompson's broad-leafed lupine, fewflowered collinsia, poet's shooting star, and alumroot, as described in the approved plant rehabilitation plan.
+Native shrubs shall be planted along draws and identified movement corridors to enhance habitat for deer. - The applicant shall complete all plant rehabilitation actions within 2 years from the date of approval.
 The applicant shall ensure that the planted area maintain at least 75 percent live native plant cover.
 Shrubs that do not survive shall be replaced; consultation with professional botanists may be required to identify more suitable species, locations, or conditions for survival. - Vehicle travel and grazing within the planted area shall be minimized to the greatest extent practicable. - For each of the 5 years following implementation of this replanting plan, the applicant shall prepare and submit to the Executive Director an annual report documenting survival rate and additional necessary actions taken by the applicant.
 The reports shall be completed by a professional ecologist or botanist and include georeferenced photographs.
-Each report shall demonstrate how the conditions of approval above have been met and maintained. - 14.
-The applicant shall implement the following recommendations for rehabilitation of pastureland at the existing dwelling site. - Identify specific grass and weed species present in the proposed pasture area and develop a management plan for weed control and/or reseeding if necessary. - Wait until an appropriate seeding time to remove the concrete foundation of the existing house structure (Fall or Spring).
-Avoid leaving bare ground through the winter months to reduce soil erosion and weed establishment. - Thoroughly prepare the soil of the existing dwelling site using a mix of native topsoil salvaged from the excavation of the new dwelling site with some imported local topsoil.
-A soil test prior to seeding can help recommend any needed amendments. - If a specific forage mix is preferred for the breed of sheep to be grazed, ensure that the mix is suitable to the area and free of any invasives species. - Create a grazing management plan; include livestock operations information such as watering facilities, manure management, winter shelter, heavy use areas, etc. - 15.
-If cultural resources are discovered during construction activities, all activities within 100 feet of the cultural resources shall immediately cease and the applicants shall notify the Gorge Commission within 24 hours of discovery and the State Physical Anthropologist, Dr. Guy Tasa at (360) 586-3534 or guy.tasa@dahp.wa.gov.
-The cultural resources shall remain as found and further disturbance is prohibited until permission is granted by the Executive Director of the Gorge Commission.

-- 16. If human remains are discovered during construction activities, all activities shall cease immediately upon their discovery.
+Each report shall demonstrate how the conditions of approval above have been met and maintained. - If cultural resources are discovered during construction activities, all activities within 100 feet of 13. the cultural resources shall immediately cease and the applicants shall notify the Gorge Commission within 24 hours of discovery and the State Physical Anthropologist, Dr. Guy Tasa at (360) 586-3534 or guy.tasa@dahp.wa.gov.
+The cultural resources shall remain as found and further disturbance is prohibited until permission is granted by the Executive Director of the Gorge Commission. - 14.
+If human remains are discovered during construction activities, all activities shall cease immediately upon their discovery.
 Local law enforcement, the Executive Director and Indian Tribal governments shall be contacted immediately.
-Further disturbance is prohibited until permission is granted by the Executive Director of the Gorge Commission. - 17.
+Further disturbance is prohibited until permission is granted by the Executive Director of the Gorge Commission. - 15.
 The applicant shall notify the Gorge Commission within 30 days of project completion to arrange for an inspection to confirm compliance with conditions of approval.
 Project completion means completion of all work on exteriors of structures (including painting).

-DATED AND SIGNED THIS 4 day of October 2018 at White Salmon, Washington.
+DATED AND SIGNED THIS day of October 2019 at White Salmon, Washington.

-ptima U. Wolniakouski

-Krystyna U. Wolniakowski Executive Director
+Vuptyna U. Wolmakouski Krystyna U. Wolniakowski

+Executive Director